 The electronic approval books sales platform is unique to Stamporama.
-It is intended to provide members the opportunity to sell low-valued stamps using an approval book-style process.
+It is intended to provide members with the opportunity to sell stamps using an approval book-style process.
 Buying from approval books permits members to quickly obtain large numbers of stamps to add to their collections at prices usually much lower than elsewhere.

 A. Rules For Buyers